From zero to device

 • While a Vulkan “Hello world” is indeed quite long, much of it revolves around one-time initialization work that would not need to be repeated in a larger application.
 As a consequence, less trivial Vulkan programs will be more comparable in size to programs written against other APIs that have a less flexible initialization process.

 • Many lines of the typical Vulkan “Hello world” revolve around things that will not vary much across applications, like enumerating available computing devices and finding out which device you want to use.
-With a bit of care, these patterns can be easily extracted into libraries of common abstractions, that can easily reuse from one application to another.
+With a bit of care, these patterns can be easily extracted into libraries of common abstractions, that you can easily reuse from one application to another.

 • Once all this “accidental verbosity” is taken care of, what remains is extra configuration steps that let you control more details of the execution of your application than is possible in other APIs.
 This control can be leveraged for performance optimizations, enabling well-written Vulkan applications to use the GPU more efficiently than e.g. CUDA or SYCL applications could.